REACH – digital treatment and prevention – David Moulaee Conradsson's research group

 Our research aims to improve access to healthcare and promote health equity through the development and evaluation of digital services for treatment and prevention.
 We focus particularly on lifestyle interventions, such as the promotion of physical activity, with a special emphasis on individuals living with neurological conditions or injuries.

-We explore the needs for digital services among people with diseases or injuries and their families, as well as the use, accessibility, and satisfaction with such services.
+We explore the needs for digital interventions among people with diseases or injuries and their families, as well as the use, accessibility, and satisfaction with such services.
 These issues are examined from individual, group, and societal perspectives, while also considering the broader implications for healthcare efficiency and the cost-effectiveness of new interventions.

 We are strongly committed to cross-sectoral collaboration—across academia, healthcare, and industry—and our work is grounded in close partnerships with stakeholders and representatives from patient communities to ensure that digital interventions are relevant, accessible, and fit for purpose.